-It all depends on whether the levied generation transmission tariff is considered cost reflective or not.
+It all depends on whether the levied generation electricity transmission tariff is considered cost reflective or not.

-If the tariff structure is cost reflective, based on the principles which were set out in the previous section, then arguably it is the country that does not apply a generation tariff that is distorting competition, as electricity generation investors, when forming their investment decisions, are not considering the full cost that they impose on the European transmission system (based on the beneficiary pays principle).
+If the tariff structure is cost reflective, in the sense that tariffs are set to reflect marginal costs from use of the transmission system, then arguably it is the European MS that does not apply a generation tariff that is distorting competition, as electricity generation investors, when forming their investment decisions, are not considering the full cost that they may impose on the European transmission system (based on the beneficiary pays principle).